GoogleCloudPlatform/community/tutorials/index.md

 7. Leave the field blank to make the route applicable to all instances in the network.
 To make the route applicable only to select instances with matching network tags, specify those in the Instance tags field.
 8. Select a **Next hop** for the route. **VPN tunnel** allows you to select an existing Cloud VPN tunnel as a next hop.
 9. Click **Create**
-10. Repeat steps for remaining VPN tunnels.
+10. Repeat the steps for remaining VPN tunnels.

 **Important**: You cannot edit or update a route after you create it.
 To modify a custom static route, you must delete it and create a replacement.